kjwan4435/OpenAcoustics/MCU/Central(PC server)/readme.md

 * `Batch` : buffered data transmission.

 # User manual for .html file utilization
-The website which is designed with provided .html file is composed of toal 4 steps.
+The website which is designed with provided .html file is composed of total 4 steps.
 These steps are distinguisted with white rectangular boxes, so it is straight forward to find each steps.

 ## 1. BLE device connection establishment